Want to be Part of a Trading Revolution? Read our Guide to MT5 Forex Brokers.

-Following on from its success with MetaTrader 4, MetaQuotes Software decided, in 2010, it was time to launch a new updated version.
-MetaTrader 5 has yet to reach the same height of popularity, but there are many reasons you should consider giving it a try.
-There are also a number of MT5 Forex brokers to choose from which will make the decision much easier.
-Let’s give you a few reasons for considering this new trading software, and then we’ll go into a little more detail about the platform itself.
+Following on from its success with MetaTrader 4, MetaQuotes Software decided in 2010 that it was time to launch a new updated version.
+MetaTrader 5 has yet to reach the same heights of popularity, but there are many reasons you should consider giving it a try.
+There are also a number of MT5 Forex brokers to choose from, which will make the decision much easier for you.
+Let’s give you a few reasons for considering this new trading software, and then we’ll go into a little more detail about the platform itself…

 What is Metatrader 5?

 Metatrader 5, otherwise known as MT5, is a new trading platform launched by MetaQuotes Software in 2010.
 It hasn’t yet reached the dizzy heights of popularity amongst traders and brokers as MT4, but there is still plenty of time for it to catch on.
-It has a number of features already covered with the previous incarnation and still supports Expert Advisors, custom indicators and scripts.
-It also has some exciting extra features such as the improved strategy tester, a built-in market for trading, news events objects and is far more flexible when it comes to the development environment.
+It has a number of features already covered with the previous incarnation, and still supports Expert Advisors, custom indicators and scripts.
+It also has some exciting extra features such as the improved strategy tester, a built-in market for trading, and news events objects, and it is far more flexible when it comes to the development environment.

 What MetaTrader 5 is able to offer

-We’re surprised that MT5 hasn’t taken off as well as it should because it certainly has a lot to offer.
+We’re surprised that MT5 hasn’t taken off as well as it should have, because it certainly has a lot to offer.
 Traders can trade in stocks, options, futures and foreign currency pairs.
-There are 82 different tools including graphic objects, as well as technical indicators, and more than 100 charts that can all be opened at the same time.
+There are 82 different tools including graphic objects and technical indicators, and more than 100 charts that can all be opened at the same time.

-Placing orders via MetaTrader 5 is going to be very easy, with the useful hotkeys feature, that places them via the quotes dialog or direct from an instruments financial chart.
-MT5 keeps traders well informed by providing order details, prices, stop orders, volumes and the profit or loss of selected positions.
+Placing orders via MetaTrader 5 is going to be very easy with the useful Hotkeys feature, which places them via the quotes dialog or direct from an instruments financial chart.
+MT5 keeps traders well informed by providing order details, prices, stop orders, volumes, and the profit or loss of selected positions.

 Which is better?
 MT4 or MT5?